 Zamora

-We didn’t know what to expect in Zamora and where suprised to find a very beautiful town with many historic buildings, mostly from the roman period of the 12th and 13th century.
+We didn’t know what to expect in Zamora and were surprised to find a very beautiful town with many historic buildings, mostly from the Roman period of the 12th and 13th century.
 Zamora is the city with the most Romanesque churches in all of Europe!

-The town has 2 free parkings for campers, which were well used.
+The town has 2 free parking for campers, which were well-used.
 We found a spot at the one next to the river, from where it was a short walk over the old bridge into the centre.

 Old bridge at the Duero river